60 Bed Rest Activities That’ll Make You Forget Boredom

 Below you’ll find the list of things to do while on bed rest.
 It includes advice for finding some peace with the experience, activities for bed rest boredom, and tips for reentry into the world after bed rest.

 Honestly, in the moment, bed rest was miserable but I now can look back with some fondness on the simplicity of my life on the couch.
 I hope these ideas for what to do on bed rest help you find a little enjoyment as you sit with the idleness and disquiet of bed rest.

 What is bed rest or activity restriction?

 Below you’ll find a brief overview of bed rest to give context for this article.
 It is not meant as medical advice and is not an exhaustive explanation of bed rest because bed rest recommendations are very individual.
-If you’d like more information on what bed rest is, this article from the Cleveland Clinic provides a solid overview.
+Always consult your medical team to discuss your individual care.
+If you’d like more information on what bed rest is, this source from the Cleveland Clinic provides a solid overview.